Sex Abuse Attorneys in Charleston

-At Warner Law, we are here to help.
-Serving clients in Charleston, West Virginia, and the surrounding areas, our attorneys have a wealth of experience representing clients who have suffered sexual abuse from people in authority.
+At Warner Law Offices, PLLC, we are here to help.
+Serving clients in Charleston and the surrounding areas, our attorneys have a wealth of experience representing clients who have suffered sexual abuse from people in authority.
 Our lawyers take a professional, compassionate approach.
 We will walk you through every step of your case and help you obtain compensation and closure.

 Why You Should Bring A Claim

-Many people avoid bringing legal claims involving child sexual harassment.
-But there are many reasons why you should:
+Many people avoid bringing legal claims involving childhood sexual harassment, but there are many reasons why you should: